 - Ira and Maureen Frank Haida, Auburn, Messiah who served as our Pacific Northwest Synod Secretary and were active in Indian Fishing Rights issues

 - Charlotte Davis- Chinook, Ocean Park, a church elder

 - Cecelia Svinth Carpenter, Nisqually, Native American Historian and P.L.U Distinguished Alum

-During these years two visionary Lutheran Native Americans, Linda Smith, then Director of Admissions at Green River Community College, and Roy DeBoer, a church member in Port Orchard but serving as Superintendant of the school district in Sunnyside, WA, served on the Synod Outreach Committee.
-Through their leadership and mentorship we began our bridge building initiative with Native Americans in our synod. in the early years we promoted ‘Indian Concerns Sunday’ as a way for congregations to honor the rich culture and heritage of Native Americans.
+During these years two visionary Lutheran Native Americans, Pastor Linda Smith, then Director of Admissions at Green River Community College, and Roy DeBoer, a church member in Port Orchard but serving as Superintendant of the school district in Sunnyside, WA, served on the Synod Outreach Committee.
+Through their leadership and mentorship we began our bridge building initiative with Native Americans in our synod.
+In the early years we promoted ‘Indian Concerns Sunday’ as a way for congregations to honor the rich culture and heritage of Native Americans.

 During the Centennial Celebration of the Lewis and Clark Expedition’s encampment at Astoria, Oregon Pastor Linda Smith led worshippers in a service recognizing the heritage of the First Nations Peoples of that era.
 Linda has led several workshops entitled One in the Spirit over the years as a way to introduce people to the rich heritage of native Americans.
 At the 2019 Synod Assembly, she opened the event with the Prayer of the Four Directions, which is included in the Resources.